Eight Beat S-134

 Don Sea of Martinez, CA may have the only remaining Tommy Hill built hull (as of 2007, 2 other Hill boats have been found since this article was written).
 Don found this boat in 1965 through a classified Ad in a local paper.
 The boat had been framed in the basement of an old house in Oakland, and a wall had to be torn down to remove it.
 The deck was burned off and some of the frames charred.
 The boat sat on an old junky trailer but still held the V8-60 engine.
 “My wife thought I was crazy for buying it”, Don said.
 “And I covered the boat with a tarp so the neighbors wouldn’t complain of an eyesore.”

 This particular hull turned-out to be one of Hill’s own racers, and ran as a 135 to Region II High Points in the late 1940’s.
-It was later sold to Hart Chan and renamed Ding How II before being campaigned as a 136 called Lil Miss Iodine.
+It was later sold to Hart Chan and renamed Ding How II 31-A before being campaigned as a 136 called Lil Miss Iodine.
 Then the boat sat in storage for 15 years, until Sea found it.
 Don restored the boat as a 136 hydro, renamed it Eight-Beat, and ran a stock V8-60 engine.
 “I also deepened the sponsons to add more lift, but other than that it’s pretty original,” explained Don.

 The boat raced for several seasons after restoration before he retired it from racing in the early 1970’s.